 So can thinking hard burn so many calories?

 Here is my hypothesis when it comes to energy expenditure.

 We know several things about energy expenditure as it relates to our energy availability:

-- Our body adapts to state of low and high calorie availability by expending less/more calories;
+- Our body adapts to states of low and high-calorie availability by expending less/more calories;

-- Our body also reacts energy availability by regulating our NEAT, temperature, choices like willingness to move, hunger and even heart rate.
+- Our body also reacts to energy availability by regulating our NEAT, temperature, choices like willingness to move, hunger, and even heart rate.

-Based on these facts and the aforementioned article about the chess player grandmaster, I made a hypothesis.
+Based on these facts I made a hypothesis.
 To use the most amount of energy you want to train like an athlete.
-Combine endurance, explosiveness such as sudden direction changes, strength, be quick on your feet literary and figuratively speaking.
+Combine endurance, explosiveness such as sudden direction changes, strength, and be quick on your feet literary and figuratively speaking.

 Combining different intensities, movements, and thinking/keeping attention on what’s going on like during combat sports or team sports, you provide your body with a variety of signals.